silverstripe/developer-docs/en/02_Developer_Guides/08_Performance/01_Caching.md

 >
 > The filesystem cache will still be used as a backup, which *is* shared with CLI, so flushing the cache with a web request will always flush the cache CLI uses.

 We include this option because it requires very little effort to set up, so it may be appropriate for smaller projects.
-Just remember to always flush the cache with an HTTP request using `?flush=1`.
+Just remember to always flush the cache with an HTTP request using `?flush=1` or the `--flush` CLI flag.

 ```bash
 SS_IN_MEMORY_CACHE_FACTORY="SilverStripe\Core\Cache\ApcuCacheFactory"